takelley1/linux-notes/shell.md

 `stat /home/file.txt`                = show last modified date, creation date, and other metadata about given file

 ---
+### sourcing vs executing
+`bash script.sh` or `source script.sh`?
+[5]
+- **Sourcing** a script runs in the current shell process, preserving all environment variables of the current shell
+- **Executing** a script runs in a new shell, which will load only the default environment variables

+---
 ### if statement conditional tests

 see also: http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_01.html